Oyster omelettes from around Singapore

 Image credit: @uncouthbitch

 Chomp Chomp Food Centre might be your go-to spot for those satay cravings, but residing in this famous hawker centre is another gem of a find: the oyster omelette.
-Priced at $4, Ang Sa Lee Fried Oyster nails this local fare with its generous portion of oysters and a palatable ratio of starch to egg.
-For those preferring a different texture, pick the Fried Omelette ($5).
-The absence of starch makes this a good middle ground for those watching their waistlines!
+Priced from $6, Ang Sa Lee Fried Oyster nails this local fare with its generous portion of oysters, and a palatable ratio of starch to egg.

 Address: 20 Kensington Park Road, #01-33, Chomp Chomp Food Centre, Singapore 557269